farzonak0587/01-basic-wd-avd-jigsaw-writeup.md-/README.md

 As far as I was aware, it was used to create animations, and you could change their styles using `@keyframes`.
 But what was the difference between using  `@keyframes` and just putting it in the {} selector brackets for that specific element/animation?

 When I was trying to understand what `@keyframes` were in the other presentations, I discovered that they were actually checkpoints in the animation timeline.
 By changing these checkpoints, we can make changes.
-Additionally, they have control over the animation's events.EXAMPLE:
+Additionally, they have control over the animation's events. **EXAMPLE**:

 ![images](https://github.com/user-attachments/assets/b7a3e06a-d964-4308-bc5a-9ad9c6af4a01)